-- (a) For all catchments the hydrologic assessment method as per the Wellington Water Reference Guide for Design Storm Hydrology (available online) shall be used. - (b) For larger urban catchments, or where significant storage elements (e.g. ponds) are incorporated, surface water runoff can be determined using: - Wellington Water models that cover the majority of the Wellington region (WCC, PCC, HCC, UHCC and SWDC) and can be made available upon request - (ii) An appropriate hydrological and hydraulic model with Wellington Water's approval of the method and the proposed software to be used.
+- (a) For all catchments the hydrologic assessment method as per the Wellington Water Reference Guide for Design Storm Hydrology (available on the Wellington Water webpageonline) shall be used. - (b) For larger urban catchments, or where significant storage elements (e.g. ponds) are incorporated, surface water runoff can be determined using: - (i) Wellington Water models that cover the majority of the Wellington region (WCC, PCC, HCC, UHCC and SWDC) and can be made available upon request - (ii) An appropriate hydrological and hydraulic model with Wellington Water's approval of the method and the proposed software to be used.